 Second, launch the Remote Debug Server by clicking on the Debug button on the top right.
 Ensure that the Debug Tool Window shows the

 Waiting for process connection.. message.
-This message will be shown until you launch your app on the remote shell and it connects to the Debug Server.
+This message will be shown until you launch your app on the development container shell and it connects to the Debug Server.

 Starting hello-world server...

 On your local machine, switch to the Debug Tool Window.
 Once the app connects it will show the connection to the pydev debugger.
 Press the

 app.py, line 10, and then call your application from your local shell: